quii/learn-go-with-tests/mocking.md

 }
 ```

-Finally we have our function and its 2 important properties properly tested.
+We now have our function and its 2 important properties properly tested.

 ## But isn't mocking evil?